asrc-photonics/2025-python-for-photonics/docs/index.md

 # "Photonics Automation with Python"
 Overview: This four‑day workshop is designed for students and early‑career researchers who want to automate photonics experiments with Python.
 Participants will learn to control optical components, design end‑to‑end measurement architectures, and convert raw data into clear visualisations.
 The programm follows the entire automation pipeline—from hardware drivers to data analysis—combining theory with hands‑on implementation.

 Beyond skills training, the school functions as an interactive forum where doctoral and post‑doctoral researchers can present emerging results, debate new methods, and exchange pre‑publication ideas.
-Senior mentors and trained junior moderators keep every discussion lively and inclusive so that attendees become contributors rather than spectators.

 Keynote talks, industry showcases, live lab demonstrations, and structured coding sessions round out an intensive, collaborative learning experience.

 # Program structure: